Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 Nevertheless, the results indicate that this embedding approach could be a very useful tool to group related images.

 This [google-spreadsheet][ggl] show clustering results for 50 of the 587 images in the [AFL-CIO][AFL] Hall-Hoag organization.
+It's useful to skip back and forth from the spreadsheet to the AFL-CIO organization to get a sense of the grouping.
 The important parts are the last three columns.
 The technique I used (which I describe below) offers the ability to adjust _lots_ of settings.

-The columns "01-groups" and "02-groups" show the grouping output from my code by tweaking one of numerous settings.
+The columns "01-groups" and "02-groups" show the grouping output from my code by making a single change to one of numerous settings.
 The column "real-groups" shows the actual groups from a manual inspection of the images.

 The alternating light-yellow and light-red cells highlight groupings of the "real" images for comparison with the 2 prediction columns.
+(A clarification note: Look at the last grouping...
+Note that it doesn't matter that the "real" column has the number "10" for all the related images, but the other two prediction-columns have the numbers "15" and "12".
+The important thing is the grouping, not the actual numbers.)

 [ggl]: <https://docs.google.com/spreadsheets/d/10_lqr7n4qQ2e0zgZxXNt4rKIkLiTMlLg7UoLxF2G7Wc/>
 [AFL]: <https://repository.library.brown.edu/studio/item/bdr:9r3a8c4a/>